Medical & Dental Information

 Hospital Emergency Room

 Only go to the Emergency Room at the hospital for a serious medical issue requiring immediate care.
 (For example, anything serious enough that you consider calling 911 for an ambulance or asking someone to take you to get care immediately.)
-For anything less than a true emergency, it is best to be seen by a doctor at an Urgent Care Clinic.
-If Urgent Care directs you to the Emergency Room, then it should be covered as an emergency.
+For anything less than a true emergency, it is best to use Doctor Please Telemedicine service or be seen by a doctor at an Urgent Care Clinic.
+If Doctor Please Telemedicine or Urgent Care directs you to the Emergency Room, then it will be covered as an emergency.

 If you go to the Emergency Room at the hospital for anything less than a true emergency, you will be charged an extra $500 non-emergency deductible by the insurance company